Northern Ireland Women’s Football Team – Matches

 The Northern Ireland Ladies Football Association began with a meeting in the Post Office Youth Club, College Square, Belfast, November 26, 1976, where Mary McVeigh was sworn in as the first Chair.

-The first “official” NILFA-sanctioned match was played in 1977 against the Republic: a 6–0 defeat.
+The first “official” NILFA-sanctioned match was played in September 1977 against the Republic at Tolka Park in Dublin: a 6–0 defeat.

-In July-August 1982 a “Northern Ireland All Star” X1 toured America, returning the favour of the “American Thunderbirds” who visited NI in 1980.
+In July-August 1982 a “Northern Ireland All Star” XI toured America, returning the favour of the “American Thunderbirds” from Portland, Oregon who had toured Ireland in 1980.

 Teams probably did not want to visit, due to the boneheads who, aided and abetted by the UK government, turned this beautiful part of the world into a notorious sectarian toilet.

-There were exceptions, like Belgium who popped up to Ballymena after a game in Dublin in October 1980.
+There were exceptions, like Belgium who stopped in at Ballymena on their way to a game in Dublin in October 1980.
 Or the ever-neutral Swiss, who departed Belfast with a 2–0 win in June 1984.

 Northern Ireland competed in the first two editions of UEFA’s ‘European Competition for Women’s Football’, in 1984 and 1987, but finished bottom of the qualifying group on both occasions.